peteroupc/peteroupc.github.io/randomfunc.md

 **Notes:**

 - If the list of characters is fixed, the list can be statically created at runtime or compile time, or a string type as provided in the programming language can be used to store the list as a string.
-- Instead of individual characters, the list can consist of strings of one or more characters each.
+- Instead of individual characters, the list can consist of strings of one or more characters each (e.g., words or syllables).
 In that case, storing the list of strings as a single string is usually not a clean way to store those strings.
 - Often applications need to generate a string of characters that's not only random, but also unique.
 The best way to ensure uniqueness in this case is to store a list (such as a hash table) of strings already generated and to check newly generated strings against the list (or table).
 Random number generators alone should not be relied on to deliver unique results.
 Special considerations apply if the strings identify database records, file system paths, or other shared resources; such special considerations include the need to synchronize access, but are not discussed further in this document.
 - Generating a random hexadecimal string is equivalent to calling `RandomString(characterList, stringSize)`, where `characterList` is `["0", "1", ..., "9", "A", ..., "F"]` or `["0", "1", ..., "9", "a", ..., "f"]` (with ellipses used to save space), and `stringSize` is the desired size.
 - Generating a random base-10 digit string is equivalent to calling `RandomString(characterList, stringSize)`, where `characterList` is `["0", "1", "2", "3", "4", "5", "6", "7", "8", "9"]` and `stringSize` is the desired size.
+- Ways to generate "pronounceable" words or words similar to natural-language words<sup>[(10)](#Note10)</sup>, or to generate strings that match a regular expression are too complicated to discuss in this document.

 <a id=Sampling_With_Replacement_Choosing_a_Random_Item_from_a_List></a>
 ### Sampling With Replacement: Choosing a Random Item from a List